Apply for a Grant

 Funds will be disbursed in early fall.
-Anticipated disbursement dates will be given once successful applications enter into the contract phase.
+Disbursement dates will be set once successful applications enter into the contract phase.
 Grants may only be used for the grant year (9/19-8/20) and not retroactively for work initiated prior to 9/19.
-If you feel that you are a good fit for one of our grants but cannot make this disbursement timeline work for your project, then please email email@example.com for more information.
+If you feel that you are a good fit for one of our grants but cannot make this disbursement timeline work for your project, please email firstname.lastname@example.org for more information.

 Can I apply for unrestricted organizational funds instead of funds designated to a specific project?